2003HARSH/Sentiment-Analysis-using-BERT/README.md

 ---

 Feel free to explore, experiment, and contribute to Sentiment Analysis using BERT.
-Let's unlock the power of language together! 🚀💬 #SentimentAnalysis #BERT #NLP #MachineLearning #DataScience
+Let's unlock the power of language together! 🚀💬
+**#SentimentAnalysis #BERT #NLP #MachineLearning #DeepLearning**

+---

+Let me know if you want a version of this written in more technical paper style (for a portfolio or blog).